SixArm/sixarm-company-consulting-agreement/README.md

 ### 4.1 Independence

 Client and Consultant are independent parties.
-There is no dependency such as employer, principal or partner of or joint venture.
+There is no dependency such as employer, principal or partner of, or joint venture.

 ### 4.2 Authority